peterhinch/micropython-async/v3/docs/DRIVERS.md

 asyncio.run(main())
 ```
-Results depend on the size of the touch pad, strength of touch and whether it is
+Results depend on the strength of touch, the size of the touch pad and whether
-covered by a dielectric.
-A reasonable approach to setting the threshold is to
+it is covered by a dielectric.
+A reasonable approach to setting the threshold is
-set `thresh` to half the displayed value.
+to set `thresh` to half the displayed value.

 #### Limitations